zuozhenggh/learning-library/data-management-library/odi/odi-web-edition-datatransforms/using-data-transforms/using-data-transforms.md

     ![ALT text is not available for this image](images/lab05-task02-19.jpg)

-20. Press contract (two diagonally opposing arrows in the upper right of the Properties pane)
+20. Press collapse (two diagonally opposing arrows in the upper right of the Properties pane)

     ![ALT text is not available for this image](images/lab05-task02-20.jpg)